-This chapter applies to foster carers and prospective adopters.
+This chapter applies to foster carers.
 It details the assessment process in order that dog owners can demonstrate that they are responsible, and above all prioritise the welfare of the child.
 It also details the breeds of dangerous dogs that under no circumstances would a child be placed with.

 Please Note - Although the information contained in this policy is primarily about dogs, the principles can be applied to any animal.

 Derby City Council uses a Strengths Based Approach for all work with children and families.

 - Risk Assessment of Dogs

 - When Should Assessments be Undertaken?

 - Appendix A: What is a Banned Dog?